 }

-To maintain data security, it's strongly recommended to use this plugin exclusively within your private network.
+Important: For security reasons, it's strongly recommended to use this plugin exclusively within your private network to protect your data and API connections.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json